zheng-wang/irontest/README.md

 Under the Endpoint Details tab, enter exactly the same information as in step 1 because we are interacting with the same database.
 The information duplication can be avoided by using `managed endpoints`.
 Refer to this [wiki page](https://github.com/zheng-wang/irontest/wiki/Endpoints-Management) for more details.

-Under the Invocation tab, enter SQL query `select title, content from article;`.
+Under the Invocation tab, enter SQL query `select id, title, content from article;`.

 Click the Invoke button to try it out (run the query), like shown below.